• prevalence of unruptured (asymptomatic) intracranial aneurysms (UIA) ~ 0.5-5%

 • according to the prospective data, the risks of clipping and coiling are comparable, but coiling achieved complete obliteration in only 51% of cases

-• patients with aneurysms of the anterior circulation (MCA, ACoA) had better outcomes when they were clipped rather than coiled
+• patients with aneurysms in the anterior circulation (MCA, AComA) had better outcomes when they underwent clipping rather than coiling

-• the differences in the results of the retrospective and prospective arms make the generalization of the results problematic
+• the differences in the results between the retrospective and prospective arms make the generalization of the results problematic

-• according to many authors, the ISUIA study underestimates the risk of bleeding, as most ruptured aneurysms are 7-10 mm in diameter
+• some authors believe that the ISUIA study underestimates the risk of bleeding, as most ruptured aneurysms fall within the 7-10 mm diameter range

 The 5-year cumulative risk of rupture